arashbioinf/playground/Roadmap Bionfo/Wiki.md

 │   │   ├── Big Data in Bioinformatics

 ├── Specialized Topics
+│   ├── Machine Learning and AI in Multi-Omics Data Analysis & Structural Biology │   │   ├── Introduction to Machine Learning
+│   │   ├── Introduction to AI
+│   │   ├── Applications of Machine Learning in Bioinformatics
+│   │   ├── Deep Learning in Genomics
+│   │   ├── AI for Drug Discovery
+│   │   ├── Tools and Frameworks (TensorFlow, PyTorch, etc.)
+│   │   ├── Case Studies in Machine Learning and AI
+│   │   ├── Ethical Considerations in AI
 │   ├── Clinical Bioinformatics
 │   ├── Agricultural Bioinformatics
 │   ├── Environmental Bioinformatics